mapluisch/LLaVA-WebSocket/README.md

 python llava-websocket.py [ARGS]
 ```

-8-bit quantization should also work, but I have not tested it due to VRAM constraints.

 ### Arguments

 Given that this project is based on LLaVA's `cli.py`, the same arguments can be specified